DEV Community

 AWS Cost Management Made Easy: Build Your Own Calculator with the AWS Pricing API

-CloudWatch Synthetics is an AWS service that allows you to create canaries, which are configurable scripts that run on a schedule to monitor your endpoints and APIs.
-One of the main challenges we faced was the need to easily compare different setups of CloudWatch Synthetics, specifically defining the number of runs per hour and generating a comparison table—features not available in the AWS Calculator.
+Amazon CloudWatch Synthetics is a service that allows you to create canaries—configurable scripts that run on a schedule to monitor your endpoints and APIs.
+One of the main challenges we faced was the need to compare different setups of CloudWatch Synthetics, such as defining the number of runs per hour and generating comparison tables—features not available in the AWS Calculator.

-By following this guide, you'll learn how to create tailored calculators for any AWS service, similar to those found at AWS Canary Calculator or Vantage Instances.
-Our custom solution allows for more flexible configurations and side-by-side comparisons, enabling better decision-making when it comes to choosing the most cost-effective setup for your monitoring needs.
+By following this guide, you'll learn how to create tailored calculators for any AWS service.
+Our solution allows flexible configurations and side-by-side comparisons, enabling better decisions when choosing the most cost-effective monitoring setup.

 Pricing Calculator Screenshot